 2) Springbok Experience Rugby Museum

 If you are into rugby, this is a must for all the family.
-And if not all the family shares your enthusiasm, it’s right in the heart of the V&A Waterfront with its smorgasbord of shops, craft markets and restaurants.
+And if not all the family shares your enthusiasm, it’s at the V&A Waterfront with its smorgasbord of shops, craft markets and restaurants.

 The Springbok Rugby Experience is a modern interactive museum telling South Africa’s story through the eyes of its most powerful sport, rugby.
-It offers a fun and entertaining experience for all sports enthusiasts, taking you on the journey of South African rugby from the 1860’s right up to modern times with over 60 audio visual displays.
+It offers a fun and entertaining experience for all sports enthusiasts.
+You go on the journey of South African rugby from the 1860’s right up to modern times with over 60 audio visual displays.
 There are also games for children and adults alike where you can test your kicking, passing, fitness and reaction skills in the ‘Springbok Trials’ games zone.

-It also tells the ‘hidden’ story of black rugby history for the first time and pulls no punches in placing rugby in South Africa’s social history as a sometimes divisive, but ultimately unifying force.
+It also tells the ‘hidden’ story of black rugby history for the first time.
+And it pulls no punches in placing rugby in South Africa’s social history as a sometimes divisive, but ultimately unifying force.